Muhammad Dilawar Qureshi

 Muhammad Dilawar Qureshi is a Pakistani politician who had been a Member of the Provincial Assembly of Sindh, from May 2013 to May 2018.

 Early life and education

 He was born on 16 June 1979 in Hyderabad, Pakistan.

 He has a degree of Master of Arts in English, a degree of Master of Arts in Political Science, and a degree of Bachelor of Laws.

 He also has a degree of Master of Laws and Doctor of Philosophy in Law.

 Political career

-He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-45 HYDERABAD-I in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Sindh as a candidate of Mutahida Quami Movement from Constituency PS-45 HYDERABAD-I in the 2013 Pakistani general election.